Skip to content

 nametyperequireddefaultdescription

-usageHintstringfalsenullUsage hint of the command.
-It should include some hints for the text that should come after the slash command
+usageHintStringfalsenullUsage hint of the command.
+It should include some hints for the text that should come after the slash command.
+Maximum length for this field is 55.

 Events